-In October 2016, Transgene, Merck KGaA and Pfizer entered into a collaboration agreement to evaluate the potential of the therapeutic vaccine candidate TG4001 in combination with avelumab for the treatment of HPV-positive cancers, after failure of standard therapy in the framework of a Phase I/II clinical trial.
-Avelumab is a fully human anti-PD-L1 IgG1 monoclonal antibody that is jointly owned by Merck KGaA and Pfizer.
-Merck KGaA and Pfizer are providing avelumab and certain technical services to the collaboration, with Transgene contributing TG4001 and playing the role of trial sponsor.
-On the basis of the Phase Ib/II results presented at SITC 2020, Transgene, Merck KGaA and Pfizer have decided to extend their collaboration to part 2 of Phase II evaluating TG4001 + avelumab versus avelumab alone.
+In October 2016, Transgene, Pfizer and Merck KGaA entered into a collaboration agreement to evaluate the potential of the TG4001 therapeutic vaccine in combination with avelumab for the treatment of HPV-positive cancers, after failure of standard therapy in the framework of a Phase I/II clinical trial.
+Avelumab is a fully humanized anti-PD-L1 IgG1 monoclonal antibody owned by Merck KGaA.
+Merck KGaA is providing avelumab and certain technical services to the collaboration, with Transgene contributing TG4001 and playing the role of trial sponsor.
+On the basis of the Phase Ib/II results, Transgene and Merck KGaA have decided to extend their collaboration to part 2 of Phase II evaluating TG4001 + avelumab versus avelumab alone.
+Pfizer decided to leave the collaboration by selling its rights to its partner Merck KGaA.